 Contacts

-In late October and early November 2022, the Province of Ontario announced two significant changes in an effort to increase housing:
+In 2022, the Province of Ontario announced significant changes in an effort to increase housing:

 Financial Impact of Bill 23